dedztbh/KuantumCircuitSim/README.md

 #### Parallelism
 CPU0 is not alone!
 Concurrent command processing provides significantly performance boost on multi-core machines, especially for big N and large number of commands!
 (Sequential implementation is better for small input though)

-#### Hardware Acceleration (BLAS)
+#### Acceleration with BLAS
 Now with JBLAS!
 EJML is great for small matrices but for not big ones (matrices have size 2^N x 2^N).
-Thus I added a JBLAS version that can use BLAS to really speed things up.
-With BLAS, you can utilize your CPU/GPU much better!
+Thus I added a JBLAS version that uses hardware-optimized BLAS library and can really speed things up!

 ## Usage